laclustr/TIGG/README.md

 Step 3b.

+Connect your calculator to your computer via a USB cable.

 Step 4.

 Scroll to the top of the page.
 Click on the games folder and click on your calculator model.
 Download any of the games you may enjoy.
+Be mindful of how many games you download as your calculator can only support around 30 games tops.
+Additionally, ensure you have downloaded all of the files within a game folder, if it doesn't come bundled with other files then you may skip this step.
+Then, open the TI Connect CE app.
+Once you've done that, drag and drop the files onto the same place you dropped them in the previous steps.
+Before hitting send, ensure the dropdown menu says archive to permanently store your games.
+Congrats!
+You have successfully put games on your calculator.

+Step 5.

+For CE calculators (Those who did step 3a) - Go to the homepage of your calculator.
+Next press the 'on' and 'pgrm' keys at the same time.
+Navigate to the game you'd like to play and click enter.
+Your calculator is now game ready.

+For Non-CE calculators (Those who did step 3b) -